IBM/aspera-cli/docs/README.erb.md

 Start using it !

-Note that the tool is run in the container.
+Note that the tool is run in the container, so transfers are also executed in the container, not calling host.

-The wrapping script maps the container folder `/usr/src/app/config` to configuration folder `$HOME/.aspera/<%=cmd%>`.
+The wrapping script maps the container folder `/usr/src/app/config` to configuration folder `$HOME/.aspera/<%=cmd%>` on host.

 To transfer to/from the native host, you will need to map a volume in docker or use the config folder (already mapped).
+To add local storage as a volume edit the script: ascli and add a `--volume` stanza.

 ## <a name="ruby"></a>Ruby